FRC-3637-Daleks/Scouting-App-Remastered-2023/db/setup-README.md

 $ python3 setup-database.py
 ```
 This should spit out the current databases into the terminal.
 There should be one titled `scouting`.

+# Part 4: Creating Tables

+To create a